Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 With the release of the weapon and vehicle skins update to Halo 3 MCC, 343 Industries implemented a new material_model called **cook_torrance_pbr_maps**.
 This allowed for the menu skins that were authored in PBR to be replicated in-engine when enabled.
 While not 100% true PBR, this shader allows artists to now have a more modern rendering technique in Halo 3.

+**NOTE:** *There is no definitive way to utilize this shader at this time, as even 343 Industries uses inconsistent shader settings with this shader.
+This guide however is a good baseline setup to start with.*

 The PBR shader needs three types of textures to work with:
 - Diffuse Map
 - Control Map